ndp/csster/README.markdown

 A macro's properties will be overwritten by properties within including selector (or later included macros), similar to how the cascade takes the last defined value.

+## Extending Csster

+Csster is built as an extensible system.

+* <code>Csster.addPropertyNames</code> -- any non-standard property names you'd like to be considered "valid".
+The build-in tool rejects non-standard property names (or in some cases will think they are selectors).

+## Contributing

+Fork and submit changed back on Github.

 ## Links

 * [Demo of the color functions and macros](http://ndpsoftware.com/csster/demo.html)